null8626/decancer/CONTRIBUTING.md

 # Contributing guide

-If you want to contribute to the source code, feel free to do so! ❤️<br>
+If you want to contribute to the source code, feel free to do so! ❤️

-Don't forget to state on what should be changed and their reason.
+Don't forget to state what should be changed and their respective reasons.

 If you want to see/modify on the codepoints supported and/or their respective translation(s), feel free to do so!
 Here are the ways on how to do them;